The New ENO Sub6 vs. the Previous Sub7

 The ENO SubLink Shelter System with Sub7 hammock is best for people who want the ability to be both ultralight and weather-ready.
 Do you sometimes need to go ultralight and, at other times, don't care about weight and just want to be cozy?
 If so this system is probably a great fit for you.
 Other great expedition setups to look at that are also lightweight are the Warbonnet Blackbird and the Hennessy Ultralite Backpacker Asym.

 The SubLink Shelter System will put you out $250 which, for a hammock with suspension, bug net, and rain fly, is a pretty killer deal.
-If weight isn't an issue for you and you still want an expedition-style setup for a bit less money, check out the Hennessy Expedition Asym Zip for $170.
+If weight isn't an issue for you and you still want an expedition-style setup for a bit less money, check out a model we loved enough to award our Best Buy for a Complete System, the REI Co-op Flash Air.

 The Sub7 upgraded to the SubLink Shelter System is a versatile and bomber setup that will allow you to be ultralight and also ready for all kinds of weather.
 All the components are easy to set up, well made, and completely independent of each other, so you take only what you really need and leave the rest behind.
 Because of this, we awarded this package our Top Pick for Ultralight Versatility.
 From a 6.4-ounce hammock to an entire backcountry setup under three pounds, this system has got you covered.